virocon-organization/virocon/docs/jointdistribution_and_contours.rst

 Constructing the contour
 ========================

-Next we need to define the contour's exceedance probability, :math:`\alpha`, which is calculated from the return period, :math:`t_R`, and model's state duration, :math:`t_S`:
+Next, we need to define the contour's exceedance probability, :math:`\alpha`, which is calculated using the return period, :math:`t_R`, and the model's state duration, :math:`t_S`:

 .. math::